hexian000/kcptun-libev/README.md

 - `kcp.sndwnd`, `kcp.rcvwnd`:
   1. Tune according to RTT.
   2. To estimate theoretical bandwidth, start an idle client with `loglevel >= 5` and wait ~1 minute.
-  3. On memory‑constrained systems, reduce these values to save memory.
+  3. On memory‐constrained systems, reduce these values to save memory.
 - `kcp.nodelay`: Enabled by default.
 Note: not equivalent to `TCP_NODELAY`.
 - `kcp.interval`:
   1. Because KCP runs differently here, the recommended value is higher than in previous implementations and saves CPU.